 Although graphic scores leave open many parameters (including instrumentation, pitch, rhythm, timbre, dynamics, and lyric content), performers can find it hard to resist falling back on practiced habits and traditions.
 Those familiar tropes should not be discarded, but part of the goal with graphic notation is to help performers find new sounds.
-In a 2020 initiative, the Vocal Constructivists deconstruct Applebaum’s Metaphysics of Notation (2008), arriving at individual interpretations of every symbol and glyph.
-These will be recorded and stored in sound libraries.
-In online performances of the piece, a custom-built computer programme will draw from the libraries as it reads the piece, assembling different combinations of interpretations.
-The performance will continue to grow over 7 months.
+In a 2020 initiative, the Vocal Constructivists started to deconstruct Applebaum’s Metaphysics of Notation (2008), arriving at individual interpretations of every symbol and glyph.
+These have been recorded and stored in sound libraries.
+In online performances of the piece, a custom-built computer programme draws from the libraries as it reads the piece, assembling different combinations of interpretations.
+The performance will continue to grow as new interpretations are added.
 But even at the outset, no two versions will ever be identical, as the selections will be differently combined and sequenced each time, allowing the flexibility of the notation to reach its fullest potential for capriciousness.

-On 7 August, 2020, our Opening Launch featured panels with participants in 3 countries, making, creating, sharing, planning, and doing.
+In three separate sessions on 7 August, 2020, the Opening Launch featured panels with participants in multiple countries, making, creating, sharing, planning, and doing.
 These areas are all ongoing: